-- The Scheme's net investment returns across two most popular self-select options have been mixed when compared to those of similar funds within the comparator arrangements. - BlackRock Aquila Connect 60:40 Global Equity: the performance of this fund has been higher than two of the three comparator funds.
-The overweight to the UK may have influenced returns when in comparison, the Aviva Pension MyM BlackRock (30:70) Currency Hedged Global Equity Tracker is currency hedged and is invested in a higher allocation to global equities. - BlackRock Aquila Connect Over 15 Years Gilt Index: this fund has performed behind its comparator funds.
-This is largely due to the bond market volatility over the last few years.
-Corporate bond funds have faired better in comparison and the comparator funds hold an allocation to these types of bonds so the performance is not like-for-like. - While the self-select fund comparators are the most similar available through the comparator schemes, their objectives differ from the Scheme's self-select funds.
-This has resulted in performance of the comparators generally being higher than that of the Scheme's funds.
+- The Scheme's net investment returns across the two most popular self-select options have been lower when compared to those of similar funds within the comparator arrangements. - BlackRock Aquila Connect 60:40 Global Equity: The performance of this fund has been lower than that of the three comparator funds.
+The overweight allocation to the UK influenced returns compared to the three comparator funds, which have a higher percentage allocation to global equities which has been a strong performing asset class benefiting from exposure to large tech stock companies. - BlackRock Aquila Connect Over 15 Years Gilt Index: This fund has performed behind its comparator funds, largely due to bond market volatility over the last few years.
+Corporate bond funds have fared better in comparison, and the comparator funds hold an allocation to these types of bonds, so the performance is not like-for-like. - While the self-select fund comparators are the most similar available through the comparator schemes, their objectives differ from the Scheme's self-select funds.
+This has resulted in the performance of the comparators being higher than that of the Scheme's funds.

-We therefore believe while there is scope to improve the long term expected investment performance within both the default strategy and self-select fund range, which has been addressed as part of the recent investment strategy review.
+We therefore believe there is scope to improve the long-term expected investment performance within both the default strategy and self-select fund range.
+This was addressed in the 2023 investment strategy review, with changes such as the introduction of a lifestyle profile as the default option for members due to be implemented this year.